 On December 31, 2011, Messrs.
 Michael Mathews and Brad Powers, our Chief Executive Officer and Chief Marketing Officer, entered into amendments to their Employment Agreements waiving 50% of their salaries that would have otherwise accrued (\$62,500 each).
-Additionally, effective January 1, 2012 they agreed to defer 50% of their base salaries until such time as Mr. Mathews or our Board determine that we have sufficient cash flow to pay the previously agreed upon amount.
+Additionally, effective January 1, 2012, they agreed to defer 50% of their base salaries until such time as Mr. Mathews or our Board determine that we have sufficient cash flow to pay the previously agreed upon amount.
+As of August 31, 2012, these executives and our Board agreed to continue deferring their salaries until December 31, 2012.
+Separately, Mr. David Garrity, our Chief Financial Officer, effective April 1, 2012 deferred 40% of his base salary.
+At the same date, Mr. Michael Mathews deferred 60% of his base salary.
 As of August 31, 2012, Messrs.
-Michael Mathews, Brad Powers, David Garrity, our Chief Financial Officer, and Gerald Williams, our Academic President, agreed to reduce their base salaries to \$100,000 per year for the remainder of 2012 and to extend a total of \$245,910 of salary deferrals due to each of them until August 31, 2013.
+Michael Mathews, Brad Powers, David Garrity, and Gerald Williams, our Academic President, agreed to reduce their base salaries to \$100,000 per year for the remainder of 2012 and to extend a total of \$245,910 of salary deferrals due to each of them until August 31, 2012.